jmyounker/progperday/README.md

 **20150524** - Code Jam problem to minimize number of directories to create.

+**20150525** - SICP 1.31 - Generalize process of summation to multiplication.

 ## Ideas
 * ios app (hello world or a little more)